 Wells Fargo credit card fees include the standard array of basic charges and usage costs.
-Most Wells Fargo credit cards will spare you the annual fee, but most will charge fees of 3% intro for 120 days, then up to 5% (min $5) for balance transfers; cash advance fees of 5% (min $10), and 3% foreign transaction fees.
+Most Wells Fargo credit cards will spare you the annual fee.
+However, some cards will charge balance transfer fees of 3% intro for 120 days, then up to 5% (min $5); cash advance fees of 5% (min $10), and 3% foreign transaction fees.

-> Wells Fargo also charges late payment and returned payment/check fees of up to $40.
-Wells Fargo does not charge application or processing fees, over limit, or monthly "maintenance" fees.
-You can Wells Fargo’s list of credit card fees on your statement and in the card’s Terms and Conditions.
+Wells Fargo also charges late payment and returned payment/check fees of up to $40.
+Wells Fargo does not charge application/processing fees, over limit, or monthly fees.
+You can check Wells Fargo’s list of credit card fees on your statement and in the card’s terms and conditions.

-> Here are the Wells Fargo credit card fees:
+Here are the Wells Fargo credit card fees:

 Annual fee: Most Wells Fargo credit cards benefit from $0 annual fees.

 Balance Transfer: Either 3% intro for 120 days, then up to 5% (min $5) or up to 5% (min $5), depending on the card.
 The only exceptions are the Wells Fargo Business cards, which have a 4% (min $10) balance transfer fee.

 Cash Advance: 5% (min $10).
 Applies to most Wells Fargo cards.
 The Wells Fargo Business card, on the other hand, charges a 4% (min $10) cash advance fee.

 Foreign Transaction Fee: Either 3% or $0 of all transactions outside of the U.S. or through an internationally based merchant, depending on the card.

 Fees are the cost of doing business when you have a Wells Fargo credit card.
 How much they’ll affect you depends on how you use the card.
 You can avoid balance transfer and cash advance fees simply by not making those transactions.